 Students who transfer with less than 24 transfer credits will be considered High School Applicants to the University and will require an overall average of 70% in the high school courses required for admission.

 Students may complete up to two years (60 credits) of appropriate course work for admission to year three of the Bachelor of Kinesiology program at the University of Alberta.
-Students may apply for admission for year two with 30 credits or more, or for year three if you have completed 60 credits.
+Students may apply for admission for year two with 30 credits or more, or for year three if they have completed 60 credits.
 The University of Alberta Residence Requirement allows for a maximum of 60 credits transferable from other institutions.

 The Bachelor of Kinesiology at the University of Alberta consists of 120 credits and has both a professional and discipline focus.
 Five areas of concentration provide specializations in professional areas of physical education, sport, health and well-being.
 Students normally select their area of concentration at the end of the second year of the program.
 The areas of concentration are: Adapted Physical Activity; Sport Coaching; Physical Activity and Health; Sport Performance; and Individualized Major.